 Although many couples are amicable and work well together in mediation, there are also couples who are very emotional about the divorce and do not think they can negotiate face to face.
 A professional mediator is trained to assist couples who have high emotions but who would still like to work things out collaboratively and peaceably.
 They often become effective participants in mediation when they see that the process can work without adding to the high emotional and financial cost of divorce.

 There is no disadvantage to try mediation to see if the process works for you.
 You can discontinue at any time since participation is voluntary and you do not forego the option of starting or resuming litigation and legal proceedings.

-A memorandum of understanding or MOU between you and your spouse is created when the mediation finishes.
+A Memorandum of Understanding or MOU between you and your spouse is created when the mediation finishes.
 This MOU records the terms of agreement you and your spouse have reached during mediation.
-It contains everything you will need for the neutral attorney from our group (or your own attorney) to prepare your divorce settlement agreement to be filed with the court to get your divorce.
+It contains everything you will need for the neutral drafting attorney collaborating with Hudson Valley